 Samhain Journal Prompts

 Because Samhain is rich with symbolism and spiritual depth, it also encourages meaningful self-exploration through writing.
-You might use your journal to record dreams, track divinatory insights, or write letters to departed loved ones.
-It’s a time when the shadows speak more clearly, inviting you to explore aspects of yourself that may be hidden or overlooked.
+You might record dreams, track divinatory insights, or write letters to departed loved ones.
+It's a time when the shadows speak more clearly, inviting you to explore aspects of yourself that may be hidden or overlooked.
 Journaling can help you integrate those parts and clarify what seeds you want to carry into the darker months ahead.
-Whether you approach it as a ritual, a daily practice, or a quiet moment by candlelight, journaling during Samhain becomes a sacred act of remembrance, release, and renewal.
+Whether you approach it as a ritual, a daily practice, or a quiet moment by candlelight, it becomes a sacred act of remembrance, release, and renewal.

-What does the thinning of the veil mean to me personally?
+What does the thinning of the veil between everyday life and the spirit world mean to me personally?

 What have I outgrown this year that I am ready to release?